sharvit/sharvit.github.io/content/bio/short-bio.md

-Expert full-stack software developer with more than 12 years of experience.
-I started to learn and write code when I was ten years old because I have found it very cool and I thought it can give me superpowers.
+I started writing code when I was ten years old because I found it very cool and thought it could give me superpowers.

-All my knowledge is from self-learning as I believe self-learning is the best way to control the bits and bytes.
+During the years, I worked on independent projects, founded and developed multiple startups, built and led remote teams, worked for big companies, and was involved in big and small open-source projects.